louis-barman/ArCheck/README.md

 # Java Architecture Analysis

-**ArchCheck** is a tool that analyses the structure of Java source code using the top level directories as a way of splitting the code into separate components and can produce a Java dependency diagram.
+**ArCheck** is a tool that analyses the structure of Java source code using the top level directories as a way of splitting the code into separate components and can produce a Java dependency diagram.
 Dividing large programs into smaller more manageable components is a fundamental principle of programming.